 The processor performs a vector fetch that reads the exception handler start address from the vector table.
 When stacking is complete, the processor starts executing the exception handler.
 At the same time, the processor writes an EXC_RETURN value to the LR.
-This indicates the stack pointer corresponding to the stack frame and the operation mode the processor was in before the entry occurred.
+This indicates which stack pointer corresponds to the stack frame and what operation mode the processor was in before the entry occurred.